What do you Notice?

 Helping athletes develop awareness of the game.

 Many coaches spend most of the session telling athletes what to do.
 They explain mistakes.
 They give corrections.
-They provide a clear set of instructions.
-And, they position themselves as the fountain of all knowledge.
+They provide (many) sets of instructions.
+And, many also position themselves as the fountain of all knowledge.

 Try to make sure there is one ball, plastic bottle, beanbag, cup, etc. for each child — and provide enough for the adults too!